-The Directors of the Company are considered to be the only Key Management Personnel.
-Details of remuneration are given in the Directors' Remuneration Report on page 37.
+The Directors of the Company are considered to be the only key management personnel of the Company.
+Details of remuneration are given in the Directors' Remuneration Report on page 39.
 The Company had no employees (other than Directors) during the year.
 Costs in respect of these are referred to in note 5 above.